vaskoGut/Learning/README.md

 ______________

- 16. ###  front-end-security
+ 17. ###  front-end-security
+     1. Question answer:
        1. CSP -  setting csp data in meta tag, header.It helps against  Cross-Site Scripting and data-injection attacks.
        2. Keep authorization data in env variables.
        3. Most commont types of attacks: Malware, cross-site scripting, data-injections, DOS ataki ( it depends alot what is your server capable of ).
+     2. question naswer:
+        IT can be posted some content, script, maleware to the form if it's not sanitized.

 ______________

- 16. ###   wcag-standarts
+ 18. ###   wcag-standarts
      1. semantic html
      2. keyboard navigatoin (  tabindex)
      3. color contrast, focus contrast